Lithium and alkaline batteries are two of the most popular battery choices for flashlights available on the market.

 Differences Between Alkaline & Lithium Batteries

-Lithium batteries and alkaline batteries are two popular battery types for flashlights, and both of these battery types have varying characteristics and features and come with their own set of pros and cons.
+Lithium batteries and alkaline batteries are two popular battery types for flashlights, and both of these battery types have varying characteristics, features, and come with their own set of pros and cons.

-Below, we have put the alkaline, and lithium batteries against each other, so, you can know which one works, and which one does not work for you.
+Below, we have put alkaline and lithium batteries against each other, so you can know which one works and which one does not work for you.

 800-1000 Charge Cycles